 Of course, this remains a significant distance above the starting price for the Rivian R1S.
 So, we’ll have to wait and see just how much people are willing to pay for the Jaguar name.

 Appealing to Unique Demographics

 The comparison of the iPace and R1S also proves somewhat inadequate.
-On one hand, the Jaguar Land Rover iPace appeals to the high-end luxury crowd who would normally opt for a Tesla but might prove swayed by the Jaguar name.
+On the one hand, the Jaguar Land Rover iPace appeals to the high-end luxury crowd who would generally opt for a Tesla but might prove swayed by the Jaguar name.

 On the other hand, Rivian hopes to hit the “Patagonia” sweet spot by appealing to outdoorsy adventurers who want to shrink their carbon footprint while getting lost in nature.

-On their website, Rivian has even gone so far as to describe its driving range in terms a round-trip journey from San Francisco to Yosemite.
-Clearly, they want a piece of the weekend warrior market, and they want to appeal to families on the go.
+On their website, Rivian has even gone so far as to describe its driving range in terms of a round-trip journey from San Francisco to Yosemite.
+They want a piece of the weekend warrior market, and they want to appeal to families on the go.